Web-Based ENGL 1101...

 - focuses on argumentative thesis statements, correct grammar and usage, and other essential writing skills

 - typically involves 3-12 hours of student work each week

 - has set due dates, but schedule flexibility because students can work ahead when needed and only need to log-in twice weekly

-- requires no on-campus meetings (mandatory individual conferences with instructor can be completed via Collaborate)
+- requires no on-campus meetings (mandatory conferences with instructor are completed via Collaborate)

 1. Required Textbooks: